-Let’s open our Bibles to 1 Timothy chapter 6...1 Timothy chapter 6.
-We’re going back this morning to the text from last week.
-I really just want to expand on it.
-I didn’t get to say everything I wanted to say last Lord’s day, which is not an uncommon phenomena for me.
+Let’s open our Bibles to 1 Timothy chapter 6, 1 Timothy chapter 6.
+We’re going back this morning to the text from last week, I really just want to expand on it.
+I didn’t get to say everything I wanted to say last Lord’s Day, which is not an uncommon phenomena for me.
 We covered verses 6 through 10, this matter of the danger of loving money.
-And afterwards, several people inquired of me, even to the point of writing me letters, about how to avoid that, how do you set yourself in a spiritual position not to be victimized by the love of money.
+And afterwards, several people inquired of me, even to the point of writing me letters, about how to avoid that.

 The sin comes in where you put that.
 If you invest it in the kingdom of heaven, you’ve made the right choice.
 If you invest it in self, you’ve made the wrong one.
 So in verse 20 He says, “Lay up for yourselves treasure in heaven.”
 And again the key is “for yourselves.”

-And He says further, let's go back to Matthew 6, that if you do lay up treasure on earth, you're going to run into problems.
-Let me give it to you very simply, in ancient Palestine treasure basically came in three forms.
-One was garments, your clothes; two was grain, your crop; three was gold.
-That's basically it.
-Garments, your clothing; grain, your crops; and gold, your monetary fortune.
-He says regarding your garments, “Moths eat them.”
-Regarding your grain, the word “rust” is a poor translation really of brosis, the word literally means eating.
+He says, regarding your garments, “Moths eat them.”
+Regarding your grain, the word “rust” is a poor translation really of brōsis.
+The word literally means “eating.”
 It’s never used to be a reflective of rust, it has reference to rats or other things that eat stored grain.
-So He says, first of all, moths will eat your clothes and then rats will eat your grain and then thieves will steal your gold.
-The word for thieves is interesting, mud diggers.
-Most of the houses were made out of mud and so a thief was somebody who dug a hole in a mud wall.
+So He says, first of all, “Moths will eat your clothes, and then rats will eat your grain, and then thieves will steal your gold.”
+Most of the houses were made out of mud, and so a thief was somebody who dug a hole in a mud wall.
 They’ll break in and steal.

 So if you put your fortune in worldly things, it is subject to worldly corruption.
-We say, "Ha, but I’m covered, I have moth balls, rat poison and burglar alarms.
-And there’s no way they can get at me.”
-Yeah, well as I said last week, you’ve never seen a hearse pulling a UHaul.
+We say, “Ah, but I’m covered.
+I have moth balls, rat poison, and burglar alarms; and there’s no way they can get at me.”
+Yeah, well as I said last week, you’ve never seen a hearse pulling a U‑Haul.
 There will come a time when it all ends and you’re not taking it with you.

 Where’s your treasury?
 That’s the question.
 If you love money, it’s here.
 If you love God more than you love money, it’s there.
 Very simple.